 [Section 152S inserted by No. 56 of 2010 s.
 26.]

 152T.
-Duration of declaration
+Duration of liquor restriction declarations

 (1) A liquor restriction declaration comes into force when it is made or at any later time specified in the declaration.

 (2) A liquor restriction declaration ceases to be in force when the first of the following occurs —